SUPERHUMAN | LAB

 Collagen Jell-O blocks I make for athletes using Bubs Naturals collagen

 This is a great way to get more protein in your diet but also great for tendon health.
-This recipe is an iteration from tendon researcher Keith Baar
+This recipe is an iteration from tendon researcher Keith Baar.

 Ingredients